-Tapestry Staff Guidelines
+Online Systems Staff Guidelines

-All users of Tapestry, Class Dojo, website and social media updates (including blogs) must adhere to the following guidelines and sign below;
+All users of Seesaw, Tapestry, Class Dojo, website and social media updates (including blogs) must adhere to the following guidelines and sign below;

 - To regularly update new observation and blog entries - To relate observations to the child's learning - Staff will only take appropriate photos linked to children's learning/ characteristics of learning.
-Please note that photo evidence for Health and Self does not include toileting needs or dressing and undressing (other than fastening coats and a button on closed shirts) - To delete photos held on the devices once they have been uploaded to Tapestry, social media or website - For staff to log into Tapestry or Dojo using their own password details - For staff to keep their log in details safe and not share them with anyone - If staff are taking school Ipads home they must not allow anyone else to use it - Ipads are only to be used for work related purposes - Images and videos are not to be exported onto any home devices
+Please note that photo evidence for Health and Self does not include toileting needs or dressing and undressing - To delete photos held on the devices once they have been uploaded to Tapestry, social media or website - For staff to log into Seesaw, Tapestry or Dojo using their own password details - For staff to keep their log in details safe and not share them with anyone - If staff are taking school lpads home they must not allow anyone else to use it - Ipads are only to be used for work related purposes - Images and videos are not to be exported onto any home devices

-I agree to adhere to all of the above guidelines and will use Tapestry, Dojo, social media and website updates in a professional manner.
+I agree to adhere to all of the above guidelines and will use Seesaw, Tapestry, Dojo, social media and website updates in a professional manner.